crs268/ADA-Application/README.md

 #Christine Rene Smith
 8431 Wabash Ave.
-S. ◆ Seattle, WA 98118 ◆ (206) 371-4310
+S., Seattle, WA 98118 ◆ (206) 371-4310
 christinerenesmith@gmail.com.com ◆ [@xinerenesmith](https://twitter.com/xinerenesmith)

 #####Aspiring Developer
 Proto-developer able to self-teach, learns best through immersion and kinesthetic means.
 Brings a diverse background of creative writing, visual design, and the practicality of the medical profession to augment her future coding skills.
 Excels as part of a team and aspires to be a leader by inspiring creativity and self confidence in those around her.

 #####Technical Toolbox
 Languages:  Conversational HTML

+Software Proficiency:
-Software Proficiency: MS Office, Mac OSX, Apple ios8, Wordpress, Adobe InDesign, Photoshop, Microsoft Excel, Oracle                        R12 and 11i
+>MS Office, Mac OSX, Apple ios8, Wordpress, Adobe InDesign,
+Photoshop, Microsoft Excel, Oracle R12 and 11i

 #####Education